 8The first hidden layer used a 4x4 grid of locations with a stride of 6, a receptive field of 10x10 pixels and 128 channels at each location.
 The second hidden layer used a 3x3 grid with 220 channels at each grid point.
 The receptive field was all the channels in a square of 4 adjacent grid points in the layer below.
 The third hidden layer used a 2x2 grid with 512 channels and, again, the receptive field was all the channels in a square of 4 adjacent grid points in the layer below.
-The square of 4 adjacent grid points in the layer below.
 This architecture has approximately 2000 hidden units per layer.